2nd-ndn-hackathon/2nd-ndn-hackathon.github.io/guide.md

 ### Action Items BEFORE the Hackathon

-Please email your GitHub ID to 2nd-ndn-hackathon@named-data.net.
+- Please email your GitHub ID to 2nd-ndn-hackathon@named-data.net.
 We will create a GitHub repository for your project under the [hackathon organization](https://github.com/2nd-ndn-hackathon).

-### Action Items DURING the Hackathon

 - Connect [Gitter](https://www.gitter.im/) to your repository

     Gitter is a chatroom that can be associated with your GitHub repository.
 This should help you and your team share information.
 Gitter has a number of nice features like GitHub markdown support.

+- Create web page explaining project at `2nd-ndn-hackathon.named-data.net/<project-name>` using [GitHub Pages](https://pages.github.com/).

+### Action Items DURING the Hackathon

 - **Hack!**